The Ultimate Guide to Pets + Diffusers

 Fish, amphibians and reptiles have a delicate pH balance, which means diffusing something as strong as an essential oil has the potential to disrupt that.
 So, if you’re a pet parent of a turtle, snake, lizard or fish, then keep diffused essential oils far, far away from them.
 Additionally, never clean an animal’s tank or terrarium with essential oils.

 You might be wondering about the bevy of other furry pets.
 Adorable creatures like gerbils, ferrets, guinea pigs, hamsters, mice, rabbits and rats, to name but a few.
-It’s a great question, as not every animal lover has the room or time for a dog or cat.
 When it comes to pet rodents and small mammals, diffusing with caution is a standard rule of thumb.
 To be on the safe side, we recommend that you avoid diffusing in the same room as your extra-small pets.

 A Few Other Tails Of Caution